seathegood/hive-metastore/README.md

 - `ci.yml`: Validates builds and tests against PostgreSQL
 - `publish.yml`: Builds and pushes tagged releases to Docker Hub
 - `check-upstream.yml`: Monitors Apache Hive for new releases, updates the Dockerfile and versions.json, and creates a GitHub release which triggers `publish.yml`

 ---

+## Contributing

+We welcome community contributions!
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for setup instructions, testing, CI details, and release guidance.

+---